-Orson Welles was originally hired only to act in the film, but due to a misunderstanding, Charlton Heston understood that Welles was to be the director.
+Orson Welles was originally hired only to act in the film, but due to a misunderstanding, Charlton Heston thought that Welles was to be the director.
 To keep Heston happy, producer Albert Zugsmith allowed Welles to direct.
-Welles made major changes to the already-completed script, including changing Heston's character from a white district attorney to a Mexican narcotics agent, changing Janet Leigh's character from Mexican to American, and changing the setting of the movie from a small California town to a Mexican-American border town..
+Welles made major changes to the already-completed script, including changing Heston's character from a white district attorney to a Mexican narcotics agent, changing Janet Leigh's character from Mexican to American, and changing the setting of the movie from a small California town to a Mexican-American border town.

 There has been much debate over the aspect ratio of the 1998 re-release.
 Apparently Orson Welles wanted to shoot the movie in flat widescreen (1.85:1), but Universal ordered him to film it in Academy ratio (1.37:1).
 When the film was restored, the production team offered to do the restorations in full screen, but Universal had them release it in widescreen, which the DVD is.
 However, TV viewings in 4:3 help viewers see the full framing that Welles clearly intended for the picture.